 (2) The Treasurer is to cause to be credited to the Consolidated Account any amounts received or recovered from the Authority or otherwise in respect of any payment made by the Treasurer under a guarantee given under section 36.

-[Section 37 amended by No. 77 of 2006 s.
+[Section 37 amended: No. 77 of 2006 s.
 4 and 5(1)]

 38. Financial Management Act 2006 and Auditor General Act 2006, application of